sravivarmanvce/icsget/pages/submission.md

 9. Each paper must include a minimum of **15 references**.
 10. Only **Scopus-indexed papers** should be cited in the references.
 11. **Self-citations are not allowed**.
 Papers containing self-citations will be rejected.
+12. All submitted manuscripts **must have a similarity index of less than 20%**, excluding references.
+Papers exceeding this limit will be desk-rejected.
+13. The use of AI-generated text, figures, tables, or code is strictly prohibited.
+Authors must ensure **0% AI-generated content** in their manuscripts.

 > Authors not following these guidelines may face desk rejection before review.